AY2425S1-CS2103T-T13-2/tp/docs/UserGuide.md

 ---

 ### Deleting customers : `deletePC`
-* Delete all persons from the address book with the given postal code.
+* Delete all persons from the contact list with the given postal code.

 Format: `delete POSTALCODE`